moddingforreal/useful_cs_functions/README.md

 # useful_cs_functions
-put functions that may be helpful/useful to others, or may just make coding easier here\
+Put functions that may be helpful/useful to others, or may just make coding easier here\
-complex oneliners too, because that on here, can spare someone a headache.
+Complex oneliners too, because putting that on here, can spare someone a headache.